Is It Possible to Get a Medical Cannabis Card with a Felony?

 In Nevada and Washington, the state only looks at your last ten years.
 Almost all adult-use states (California and Washington excepted) prevent individuals with certain convictions from even working in the industry.

 In Alaska, for example, you can’t get a marijuana business license with a felony conviction in the last five years.
 The restriction also applies to those still on parole for a felony.
-Even those who sold alcohol without a license to minors are prohibited.
+Even those who sell alcohol without a license to minors are prohibited.
 Alaskan residents can’t even work in a recreational weed business with a felony within the last five years.
 You are also out of luck if convicted of a misdemeanor within the previous two years.

 So What’s the Answer – Can You Get Medical Marijuana if You Have a Felony?